fbpx

 Slow Cooking Positano™ Cooking Classes

-The Slow Cooking™ program includes 5 hands-on Positano cooking classes with lunch or dinner following.
+This Amalfi Coast cooking vacations and Slow Cooking™ program includes 5 hands-on Positano cooking classes with lunch or dinner following.
 Toast with local red or white wine and end with a sweet dessert.

 The Slow Cooking Positano™ program, created on the Mediterranean diet, uses only local seasonal products.
 Italian cuisine is simple and yet full of natural flavor, garlic is used to a minimum ensuring the true flavor of each ingredient, and can stand on its own.
 Courses are served one by one and always followed by a delicious dessert.
 Our cooking classes are hands-on and all classes class are kept small in size to ensure personal attention to each participant.